 Ian Sinclair passed away in 2014 and the buildings were again until the estate was bought in May 2017.
 After more than a year of repairs and refurbishment the buildings have been taken on by different owners; this cottage is a holiday let and the other cottage being a private home.
 The contents of the Clan Sinclair Library are now housed in the Dunbeath Heritage Centre.

 Work by the Northern Lighthouse Board

-In 2018 the NLB upgraded the light from a rotational electric light.
-This means the iconic beam of light does not sweep around any more because the LED simply shines on and off.
+In 2018 the NLB upgraded the light from a rotational electric light to modern LEDs.
+This means the iconic beam of light does not sweep around any more because the lamp simply turns on and off.
 We are sad about it, but the original engineers were passionate about efficiency, so we think they may have approved.

 Finding out more

 We have copies of Brian Dishon’s memoir of living here as a child and other books about lighthouses here in the Cottage.
 These include technical books, social history and fiction.
 Please leave them here for others to enjoy too.

 In 2017, former Lightkeeper David Fraser recalled life here at Noss Head as in the 1970s.
 You can listen to it here.

 Wick Heritage Centre is home to Noss Head’s original Fresnel Lens and much of the other equipment de-commissioned from the Tower.
 The Museum of Scottish Lighthouses is at Fraserburgh north of Aberdeen.

 The road up to Noss Head